Loo Zihan: Career

 From October to December 2013, Loo put on Artists' General Assembly – The Langenbach Archive, a durational performance-cum-installation as part of Ghost: The Body at the Turn of the Century group exhibition, a parallel event of the Singapore Biennale.
 The installation archived a selection of approximately 150 of Dr. Ray Langenbach's materials surrounding the Artists' General Assembly and its peripheral events.

-In 2016, Loo was commissioned by the Singapore International Festival of Arts to stage I Am LGB, a four-hour durational performance created in collaboration with Dr. Ray Langenbach and the LGB Society of Mind.
-The performance included materials from Dr. Ray Langenbach's archive.
+Loo was awarded the Young Artist Award by the National Arts Council of Singapore in 2015.
+He was commissioned to produce an installation for the Presidents' Young Talents competition at the Singapore Art Museum in the same year.

 Loo opened the M1 Singapore Fringe Festival 2015 with With/Out, a performance installation based on The Necessary Stage's Completely With/Out Character (1999), a monologue by the late Paddy Chew, the first person in Singapore to come out as being HIV-positive.
 Loo told The Straits Times: "As a queer person, I have always been inspired by Paddy's strength and fortitude.
 I often wonder, if I was put in his position, whether I would have the courage to step out like he did."
 With/Out featured the first public screening of taped performances from three evenings of Completely With/Out Character, which Chew performed a few months before his death.

+In 2016, Loo was commissioned by the Singapore International Festival of Arts to stage I Am LGB, a four-hour durational performance created in collaboration with Dr. Ray Langenbach and the LGB Society of Mind.
+The performance included materials from Dr. Ray Langenbach's archive.

 With/Out was restaged in 2017, commissioned as part of The Studios season featuring the works by Singaporean playwright Haresh Sharma at Esplanade, Theatres on the Bay.
 The restaging featured actor and ex-Member of Parliament Janice Koh performing the text from Completely With/Out Character in cadence with video documentation of the 1999 performance.

-Loo was awarded the Young Artist Award by the National Arts Council of Singapore in 2015.
-He was commissioned to produce an installation for the Presidents' Young Talents competition at the Singapore Art Museum in the same year.
 He won 'Best Multimedia Design' for Manifesto, a theatre production by The Necessary Stage and Drama Box Singapore at the Straits Times Life!
 Theatre Awards 2017.